Quarterly Tax Calculator

 A quarterly tax calculator only needs a few pieces of information from you to estimate your tax amount.
 Think tax info like the state you live in, your filing status, your job, all the business expenses you want to write off and your income for the year.
 Certain estimated tax calculators (like FlyFin) can even find your tax deductions for you (like retirement contributions), making that step so much easier.
 If you live in New Jersey all year but are moving to another state at the end of the year, you should still enter your state as New Jersey because that is where all your income comes from.
 If you’re a full-time 1099 employee, you’ll need to total all your income sources to get your gross income.
 This means any money earned from gig work, freelancing, operating as a small business or an independent contractor.
 So, how do you find your estimated tax payments 2024?
 Use a quarterly tax calculator, enter all the basic tax information required and get a tax breakdown of your total liability and quarterly payments.
 Then, you just fill out Form 1040-ES and make your payments.
 If you’re paying estimated taxes online, you don’t need to file this form.

-Infographic entitled Key Inputs for a Quarterly Tax Calculator outlining six pieces of tax information required to estimate taxes.
+Infographic entitled Components of a Quarterly Tax Calculator displaying six tax data points necessary to calculate estimated taxes.

 When is the deadline to pay quarterly taxes?